mezzoEmrys/nappletale/README.md

 ### mis.json
 contains all MIS
 ### area.json
-contains each explorable area, along with which items and recipes can be found there
+contains each explorable area, along with any other important data pertinent to the area
 #### TODO
+* map renders?
+### treasure.json
+list of all treasures (enemies, chests, events)
+#### TODO
 * list of recipes that can be found
 * images for chests + contents
 * images for enemies that drop items
-* map renders?
 ### quest.json
 contains each quest, with paffets required, requirements, and blockers
 #### TODO